cpetersen/cpetersen.github.io/_posts/2014-08-27-walk-through-walls-using-the-4th-dimension.markdown

   - Videogame
 ---

+<iframe width="560" height="315" src="https://www.youtube.com/embed/9yW--eQaA2I" frameborder="0" allowfullscreen></iframe>

 This video explains (using a video game) what walking in a 4D world would look like to someone in a 3D world.
 It uses the example of walking through walls.